AnnaigJegourel/OC-P8-Todo/CONTRIBUTING.md

 # How to contribute

-✨ Thank you for taking time to contribute to this project!
+✨ Thank you for taking the time to contribute to this project!

-🪪 It is released under the [MIT License](./LICENSE).

 🤝 Everyone is encouraged to participate, as long as you engage with consideration and respect and contribute in a positive and constructive way.

+🪪 This project is released under the [MIT License](./LICENSE).

 🏁 First see the [README](./README.md) to have an overview of the project and to install it.